Beuterei/regis-tag-me/README.md

 - `tagName` - The name of the custom element
 - `Component` - The React component to render inside the web component
-- `attributeSchema` - [Zod schema](https://zod.dev/) defining the attributes/props for the component with automatic type conversion for primitives (string, number, boolean, etc.)
+- `attributeSchema` - [StandardSchemaV1](https://github.com/standard-schema/standard-schema) defining the attributes/props for the component
 - `options` - Additional configuration options
-    - `mixin` - Optional mixin to extend the web component's functionality
+    - `mixin` - Optional mixin to extend the web component's functionality.
+Runs after this library's logic
     - `shadowDOM` - Controls whether to use Shadow DOM
         - If boolean: directly determines Shadow DOM usage
-        - If function: dynamically determines Shadow DOM usage based on attributes
+        - If function: dynamically determines Shadow DOM usage based on attributes.
+This only takes effect on the first render

 ### WebComponentContext